An Intention-driven Lane Change Framework Considering Heterogeneous Dynamic Cooperation in Mixed-traffic Environment: Experiments and Results

 \subsection{Main Results}

-The clustering results are shown in Fig.~\ref{fig:clustering_analysis}, the t-SNE manifest that the three groups are mostly separated well and the feature correlation matrix highlights inter-feature dependencies.
-To validate the impact of integrating human driving styles into the decision-making process, we compare the performance of our proposed model against baseline models:
+The clustering results are shown in Fig.~\ref{fig:clustering_analysis}, the t-SNE manifests that the three groups are mostly separated well.
+To validate the impact of integrating human driving styles into the decision-making process, we compare the proposed model with representative rule-based and imitation-learning baselines, as well as advanced sequence modeling and interaction-aware architectures, including RNN-, GNN-, and Transformer-based methods.:

 \begin{itemize} \item \textbf{IDM+MOBIL:} A rule-based baseline that integrates the Intelligent Driver Model (IDM) for longitudinal control~\cite{kesting2010enhanced} with the MOBIL framework for lateral maneuvers~\cite{kesting2007general}.
 Lane change decisions are triggered by predefined safety constraints and acceleration incentives, aiming to balance efficiency and safety.